uzodinma-okafor/osticket-prereqs/README.md

   - Open the zip folder >> Extract and copy “upload” folder to c:\inetpub\wwwroot
   - Within c:\inetpub\wwwroot, Rename “upload” to “osTicket”
- - Restart IIS by going back to its home page and click "Restart" on the top right side
+  - Reload IIS by going to its home page and click "Restart" on the top right side

 </p>
 <br /><hr>

 <p>
-<h2>Step 10: Install osTicket v1.15.8 </h2>
+<h2>Step 11: Enable PHP extensions in PHP Manager </h2>
 <img src="https://i.imgur.com/M58yw2o.png" height="50%" width="33%" alt="Disk Sanitization Steps"/> <img src="https://i.imgur.com/QFUOmG8.png" height="50%" width="33%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-- Download osTicket v1.15.8 from the Installation Files Folder
+- On left sidebar panel of IIS, Go to sites -> Default -> osTicket

+ - On the right, click “Browse *:80” >> Note: on the webpage, there are some extensions not enabled
+ - Go back to IIS>> on the left sidebar move to sites -> Default -> osTicket
+ - Double-click PHP Manager >> Click “Enable or disable an extension”
+ - Enable these extensions: php_imap.dll, php_intl.dll, and php_opcache.dll
+ - Refresh the OsTicket site and notice the changes due to the enabled extensions

   - Open the zip folder >> Extract and copy “upload” folder to c:\inetpub\wwwroot
   - Within c:\inetpub\wwwroot, Rename “upload” to “osTicket”